 - An introduction clearly stating the objective of the work.

 - A discussion of important background information.
 This should not be an extensive review, but it should explain the “starting point” for the work.
 Facts that the reader will need to know in order to follow and understand the research report should be anticipated and presented here.
 Any points which involve discussion of results obtained in the course of the project should be avoided in this section.

 - A description of experimental techniques and procedures (this section can be placed at the end of the report).
 Presentation of results (other than routine characterization of synthetic products) should be avoided in this section.

 - Results and Discussion sections.
 Each project will have unique features that call for specific modes of organization.
 The presentation of all results before any discussion is the way scientific papers are frequently organized

 - Conclusions section summarizing the main findings.

 If there are fewer results than originally hoped for, the student should explain why.
 Students are encouraged to discuss questions regarding the preparation of their reports with their research advisers.
-The deadline for the completed report is 1 month prior to the end of the second semester.
-Two copies, 1 pdf sent electronic, 1 bound hard copy should be turned in to the Graduate Office and one copy to the C500 research adviser 3 weeks prior to the 1 month deadline.
+The final C500 report will be due the middle of the spring semester.
+The official date will be announced by the Graduate Office via email no later than January 1.
+Please submit a pdf copy of your final document to the Graduate Office.
 The graduate standards committee and the research advisor then assign a grade.
 Incompletes are not permitted in the second semester.